Violin

 Marta Nowaczyk-Łapińska

 Cello studies with prof. Z. Łapiński at the Music Academy Cracow, furthered at numerous masterclasses included those taught by I. Monighetti, J.Berger, C. Bohorquez, and U. Tischbirk.
-A cellist with Cracow’s Polish Radio and TV Orchestra and Capella Cracoviensis, she achieves notable success in her teaching career, which is evidenced by the prizes won by her pupils at national and international competitions (Liezen, Dolny Kubin, Wrocław, Warszawa, Poznań, Kłodzko, Kraków, Stalowa Wola).
+A cellist with Cracow’s Polish Radio and TV Orchestra and Capella Cracoviensis, she achieves notable success in her teaching career, which is evidenced by the prizes won by her students at national and international competitions (Liezen, Dolny Kubin, Wrocław, Warszawa, Poznań, Kłodzko, Kraków, Stalowa Wola).
 Since 2002 – Director of the B. Rutkowski Primary and Secondary School of Music in Cracow.
 Juror of national and international competitions.
 Honoured with many prizes incl. the Award of the Mayor of Krakow, the Medal of the National Education Commission and Honoris Gratia.

 Double bass